dmjio/miso/README.md

 ----------------------------------------------------------------------------
 ```

-Now that your project files are setup you can now begin development.
-If you call `cabal repl` and `main` you should now see the following:
+Now that your project files are populated, development can begin.

+- `$ cabal repl`

 ```
 [1 of 2] Compiling Main             ( Main.hs, interpreted )